scholarshipcoin/scholarshipcoin/README.md

 Scholarship is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Scholarship uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Scholarship Core is the name of open source software which enables the use of this currency.
+Scholarshipcoin is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Scholarship Core software, see [https://scholarshipcoin.org](https://scholarshipcoin.org).
+For more information, as well as an immediately useable, binary version of the Scholarshipcoin software, see [https://scholarshipcoin.org](https://scholarshipcoin.org).

 License
 -------

-Scholarship Core is released under the terms of the MIT license.
+Scholarshipcoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process